trippo/ResponsiveFilemanager/readme.txt

 - other layout and uploading bug fixed

 version 8.0.2
-- fix a 8.0.1 upload bug
+- fix an 8.0.1 upload bug
 - default sorting option
-- minification of all file and filemanager folder cleaning
+- minification of all files and filemanager folder cleaning
 - js sorting split between folders and files
 - other sorting fix

 version 8.0.1
 - simplification of the installation procedure
-- compatibility with PHP version < 5.3
+- compatibility with PHP versions < 5.3
 - fix in use of subfolder session variable

 version 8.0
-- set responsive filemanager as external plugin (so you can install more simply and update tinymce externally and never changing plugin.min.js files) Special Thanks to Jules Gravinese
+- use responsive filemanager as an external plugin (simpler installation and allows updating of TinyMCE without changing any of its plugin.min.js files).
+Special thanks to Jules Gravinese
-- new amazing direct button (tinymce plugin) to include directly a file o image in the document
+- amazing new direct button (TinyMCE plugin) to insert a file or image directly into the document
-- change .config files in config.php to windows server compatibility
+- change .config files in config.php for windows server compatibility
-- add PHP sorting and filter script for the huge folders. (the script automatically choose which script to use)
+- add PHP sorting and filter script for huge folders. (the script automatically chooses which script to use)
-- context menu to show files details
+- context menu to show file details
 - sorting features in all layouts
-- add in config.php the possibility to truncate the overflow file name with ...
+- add in config.php the option to truncate over-long file names and add an ellipsis
-- now the filemanager remember for 1 day the last opened position using cookie
+- 24-hour retention of the last-opened layout using a cookie
-- alert change to bootbox alert
+- change alert to bootbox alert
 - thumbs folder path customization
 - block of right click out of files boxes
 - tested in windows apache server
-- fix a lot of bugs and bad codes
+- fix various bugs and bad code
 - improve security

 *********************************************************